Denoising the Deep Sky: Physics-Based CCD Noise Formation for Astronomical Imaging: Method

 \subsubsection{Digitization Error}

-After charge-to-voltage conversion, the CCD output is digitized by an analog-to-digital converter, which maps a continuous analog signal to a discrete digital number (ADU).
-This discretization introduces a small additive digitization error $N_{\rm digit}(x)$.
-For an ideal uniform quantizer with step size $\Delta$, the digitization error is commonly modeled as:

-where $\Delta = G$ in electron units.
-When the read noise is empirically estimated from bias frames, the digitization error is inherently included in the measured read-noise term \cite{howell2006handbook}, and therefore we do not separately model $N_{\rm digit}(x)$.
+After charge-to-voltage conversion, the CCD output is digitized by an analog-to-digital converter, mapping a continuous signal to a discrete digital number (ADU).
+This introduces a small quantization error \(N_{\rm dig}(x)\sim U(-\Delta/2,\Delta/2)\), where \(\Delta=G\) in electron units.
+Because read noise is empirically estimated from bias frames, this digitization error is already absorbed into the measured read-noise term \cite{howell2006handbook}, so we do not model \(N_{\rm dig}(x)\) separately.